dawei-x/dawei-x.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: davidx.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info: daweixie[at]u.northwestern.edu
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a first-year PhD student in Computer Science at **[Northwestern University](https://www.northwestern.edu/)**.
+My research interest generally centers around multimodal learning, generative modeling, and uncertainty quantification in human-computer interaction.

+I graduated with a master's degree from <a href="https://wustl.edu/" style="color: #a51417;">Washington University in St. Louis</a> and did my bachelor's at Southwest University (Chongqing, China).
+My prior research experiences involved uncertainty representation & reasoning, causal inference, and preference aggregation for decision support systems.